 The Final Takeaway

 Evidently, when it comes to beauty, feminine beauty in particular, there are few languages (and maybe none at all) that haven't been infused with a culture's attitudes, expectations, and standards.
-"Pretty" in Mandarin Chinese might have undertones of "bleached-bright," while in Turkish its meaning is closer to sugary sweet, while in English the word has memories of "precious"—but in every case, the lines between language, emotion, and beauty itself are blurrier than you might think.
+"Pretty" in Mandarin Chinese might have undertones of "bleached-bright" while its meaning is closer to sugary sweet in Turkish.
+Yet in English the word has memories of "precious"—but in every case, the lines between language, emotion, and beauty itself are blurrier than you might think.